 City people (1966) Karel Appel

-Artist Karel Appel had become involved in the construction of a new building at the Dutch Economic College (NEH), under the auspices of architect Cornelis Elffers.
-Under the percentage scheme, artists were involved in the company, including Rotterdam specialist Ger van Iersel, Dick Elffers (a brother of the architect), Lucebert and therefore Karel Appel.
-Piet Sanders (1912-2012) had an important part in the choice, because he was a professor at the NEH and he was also part of the art committee in the context of the new building.
-Appel made a design for the awning above the former entrance to the high-rise.
-It had to become a ceramic tile tableware, but this proved to be a costly undertaking.
-In the end, the costs of the tableau would not be borne by the percentage scheme, because NV Meelfabrieken der Nederlandse Bakkerij (Meneba) extended a helping hand.
-The company existed for fifty years in 1965 and the management decided to offer Rotterdam two works of art.
-The NEH was offered 100.000 guilders, so that Karel Appel could realize his 'facade decoration'.
-The second work of art was a gift to the Daniel den Hoed clinic, the bronze sculpture Clouds by artist Gust Romijn.
-City people (1966), as the ceramic tableau by Appel is entitled, consists of a series of colorful drawings (originally set in chalk and gouache) against a background of white baked tiles.
+Artist Karel Appel became involved in the new construction of the Netherlands Economic College (NEH), under the auspices of architect Cornelis Elffers.
+As part of the settlement percentage artists were involved in the company including the Rotterdam specialist Ger van Iersel, Dick Elffers (a brother of the architect), and so Lucebert Karel Appel.
+Piet Sanders (1912-2012) played an important role in the choice, because he was a professor at the NEH and he was also part of the art committee in the context of the new building.
+Appel made a design for the canopy above the former entrance of the high-rise.
+It had to be a ceramic tile panel, but this turned out to be a costly undertaking.
+Ultimately, the costs of the tableau would not be covered by the percentage scheme, because NV Meelfabrieken der Nederlandse Bakkerij (Meneba) offered a helping hand.
+In 1965 the company celebrated its 100.000th anniversary and the management decided to offer Rotterdam two works of art.
+The NEH was offered XNUMX guilders, so Karel Appel was able to realize his facade decoration.
+The second work of art was a gift to the Daniel den Hoed Clinic, the bronze sculpture Clouds by artist Gust Romijn.
+City people (1966) as the ceramic tableau of Apple is entitled exists (originally put in chalk and gouache) of a series of colorful drawings against a background of white baked tiles.
 It is a portrait gallery of students, young city dwellers, for whom the future is still open.
-The white tiles, made by the Porceleyne Fles in Delft, create an alienating, but also virgin, unspoilt atmosphere.
-Everything is still possible; promises have not yet been delivered.
-The series of portraits is an ode to youth, freedom and the future, to life force.
+The white tiles, made by De Porceleyne Fles in Delft, create an alienating, but also virgin, unspoiled atmosphere.
+Everything is still possible; promises have not yet been fulfilled.
+The series of portraits is an ode to youth, to freedom and the future, to vitality.
 The work is signed with Apple '66 in the lower right corner.
-Nowadays this building is called the Tinbergen Building and is part of the Erasmus University Rotterdam.
-Click here for an overview of artworks on Woudestein campus.
+Today this building is called the Tinbergen Building and is part of the Erasmus University Rotterdam.
+Click here. for an overview of artworks on Woudestein campus.

 Karel Appel (Amsterdam, 1921 - Zurich, 2006) attended painting classes from 1942 to 1944 at the Rijksacademie van Beeldende Kunsten in Amsterdam.
 The first post-war work of Karel Appel was experimental, but still inspired by modern classics.
 A visit to Paris in 1947 brought a change; Appel was influenced by Jean Dubuffet, primitive art and surrealism.
 He believed that art would free the human mind.
 As co-founder of CoBrA, he developed an expressive form of painting and became one of the best-known Dutch painters, with an important place in art history.
 Afterwards he made painted wooden reliefs and freestanding sculptures, ceramics and carried out monumental commissions.